Bira/octopus-carnival/projects/pathfinder-iconics.md

 set.
 Therefore, I set out to make a _second_ set of iconics using only the rules from the boxed set, as explained [here][13].

-I use material from **GURPS Dungeon Fantasy 3: The Next Level** and **GURPS Dungeon Fantasy 11: Power-Ups** when necessary, and I use metric units because I like them, but otherwise I stay as close to vanilla DF as possible.
-This does mean I'm not using **Low-Tech's** improved armor rules, for example.
-I also refrain from using rules not present in the main "numbered" set of DF books.

 Below are links to the eleven resulting iconics.
 Each one has a link to both its **GURPS Dungeon Fantasy** version and its **DFRPG** version.
 If a given character is missing a link, it's because the corresponding sheet isn't done